stephenfewer/grinder/Readme.md

 * Edit the config.rb file to suit your setup.
 Please see the default config.rb file for a description of the various options.
 You may create multiple config files if you intend on running more than one node on a system, (e.g. config_g1.rb, config_g2.rb).
 You can then specify on the command line which config file to use when bringing up the node.
 If you have setup a Grinder server, use the same Grinder Key and the appropriate server URL so the node can communicate with the Grinder server.

-* Finally to run the node issue a Ruby command as shown below where the browser parameter is the browser you want to fuzz (e.g. IE or CM).
+* Finally to run the node issue a Ruby command as shown below where the browser parameter is the browser you want to fuzz (e.g. IE, FF or CM).

 > .\grinder\node\>ruby grinder.rb <browser> [--config=c:\path\to\alternative\config.rb]